What did Hunt do to the NHS – and how has he got away with it?

 Plans developed during the Hunt years, most notably “Sustainability and Transformation Plans”, claimed that hospital bed closures would be made up for by improved ‘care in the community’.
 But numbers of community matrons, district nurses and school nurses continued to decline under Hunt, and there has been a dramatic drop in the number of community health visitors in the last three years.

 This policy failure, during a funding squeeze, is perhaps not surprising – the reality is that care at home requires more, not less, funding than care in hospitals, as reviews by the University of Manchester, the British Medical Journal, the National Audit Office and even the Department of Health itself have shown.
-Billions of ‘transformation’ money supposedly set aside to deliver the policy change, was quietly re-purposed into keeping struggling hospitals just about afloat, just as experts had repeatedly warned Hunt it would have to be (and Hunt had steadfastly ignored).
+Hunt repeatedly ignored the many experts warning him that this was the case.
+In the end, though, billions of pounds of ‘transformation’ money supposedly set aside to deliver the policy change, instead had to be quietly re-purposed into keeping cash-strapped hospitals just about afloat.

 Meanwhile in vital but neglected areas like general practice, maternity and mental healthcare, Hunt routinely over-promised and under delivered.